 Beyond classroom education, you will get to experience different departments around camp, learning and becoming an integral part of the operations at Victory.
 You may have the opportunity to work Front Desk, Maintenance, Food Service or even Horsemanship.
 The key is that in addition to the broad training and experience you will gain from the program itself, you will get to spend a portion of your time learning what kind of job or role best suits you.
 Alongside the year-round staff, everyone pitches in to get things done.
 Sometimes it will be the students handling set-up and cleaning duties as a group; other times, the entire Victory staff will be working together to get the camp ready for our next guest group.
 When you’re in Outpost, you learn to work as a team to get these big tasks done!

 While in the program, you will share a home with the other students.
 Part of the joy and struggle with a community arrangement is learning to live and work together.
 We don’t want to undersell this.
 You will have to learn how to get along.
 You will have to learn how to manage conflicts.
 You will have to learn how to manage budgets.
 It’s part of life.
 Sometimes it will be the best part of being an Outpost student.
 Sometimes it will be the worst.
 In the end, you will go through experiences together that will bond you with these people for life.

 Interested?
 Let us know!

-Fill out the form below and we’ll send you a full application and more info on the Outpost Program!
+Fill out the form below and we’ll send you more info on the Outpost Program!
 It’s the first step to living out your calling in Alaska!